kschach/Presentation/PITCHME.md

 - Is it realistic that individualized access to benefits programs could contribute to collective empowerment?<!-- .element: class="fragment" -->

 #VSLIDE
-### Futher Reading
+### Further Reading

 #VSLIDE
 #### Social Justice and Social Work
 - Finn, Janet L. and Maxine Jacobson.
-2008. *Just Practice: A Social Justice Approach to Social Work.*
+2008. *Just Practice: A Social Justice Approach to Social Work.*<!-- .element: class="reference" -->
-- Mullaly, Robert P. 1997. *Structural Social Work: Ideology, Theory, and Practice.*
+- Mullaly, Robert P. 1997. *Structural Social Work: Ideology, Theory, and Practice.* <!-- .element: class="reference" -->

 #VSLIDE
 #### Policy Advocacy by Non-profit Social Service Agencies
 - Almog-Bar, Michal and Hillel Schmid.
 2014.
-“Advocacy Activities of Nonprofit Human Service Organizations A Critical Review.” *Nonprofit and Voluntary Sector Quarterly* 43(1):11–35.
+“Advocacy Activities of Nonprofit Human Service Organizations A Critical Review.” *Nonprofit and Voluntary Sector Quarterly* 43(1):11–35. <!-- .element: class="reference" -->
 - DeSantis, Gloria C. 2013.
-“Policy Advocacy Experiences of Saskatchewan Nonprofit Organizations: Caught between Rocks and Hard Places with Multiple Constituents?” *The Canadian Geographer* 57(4):457–73.
+“Policy Advocacy Experiences of Saskatchewan Nonprofit Organizations: Caught between Rocks and Hard Places with Multiple Constituents?” *The Canadian Geographer* 57(4):457–73.<!-- .element: class="reference" -->
 - Schmid, Hillel, Michal Bar, and Ronit Nirel.
 2008.
-“Advocacy Activities in Nonprofit Human Service Organizations Implications for Policy.” *Nonprofit and Voluntary Sector Quarterly* 37(4):581–602.
+“Advocacy Activities in Nonprofit Human Service Organizations Implications for Policy.” *Nonprofit and Voluntary Sector Quarterly* 37(4):581–602.<!-- .element: class="reference" -->

 #VSLIDE
 #### Welfare Rights Movement
 - Bailis, Lawrence Neil.
-1974. *Bread or Justice: Grassroots Organizing in the Welfare Rights Movement.*
+1974. *Bread or Justice: Grassroots Organizing in the Welfare Rights Movement.* <!-- .element: class="reference" -->
 - Kornbluh, Felicia Ann.
-2007. *The Battle for Welfare Rights: Politics and Poverty in Modern America.*
+2007. *The Battle for Welfare Rights: Politics and Poverty in Modern America.* <!-- .element: class="reference" -->
 - Nadasen, Premilla.
-2005. *Welfare Warriors: The Welfare Rights Movement in the United States.*
+2005. *Welfare Warriors: The Welfare Rights Movement in the United States.*<!-- .element: class="reference" -->
 - Piven, Frances Fox and Richard A. Cloward.
-1979. *Poor People’s Movements: Why They Succeed, How They Fail.*
+1979. *Poor People’s Movements: Why They Succeed, How They Fail.*<!-- .element: class="reference" -->
 - Piven, Frances Fox and Richard A. Cloward.
 2011.
-“The Weight of the Poor: A Strategy to End Poverty (Reprinted with a New Introduction by Frances Fox Piven).” *New Political Science* 33(3):271–84.
+“The Weight of the Poor: A Strategy to End Poverty (Reprinted with a New Introduction by Frances Fox Piven).” *New Political Science* 33(3):271–84.<!-- .element: class="reference" -->

 #HSLIDE
 ## Methodology